BitCurator/bitcurator-access-webtools/README.md

   * cd ../
   * python runserver.py

 Now, open a web browser and navigate to 127.0.0.1:5000.
-Of course, if you haven't installed the dependencies, below, you'll need them before you can get started.
+If you're seeing errors (or the script bails out), you may need to check your dependencies (below).

 # Dependencies